ivory-q/BusRiver-Project/README.md

 ## Tech and Metods

-This application has been developed following TDD and MVC metodologies.
+This application has been developed MVC metodology.

 Application tech stack:
 -   Node